Chapter 7: Database Operations

 In SQL, data is organized into databases, with each database containing one or more tables.
 A table consists of columns and rows.
 Columns define the data types in the table, while rows represent individual records in the table.

-For example, here is the definition of a table named users
+For example, here is the definition of a table named users:

 CREATE TABLE users (